Jelosus2/swarm-to-a1111-metadata/README.md

 Once all the setup is complete you can run the respective run file (`run.bat` for Windows and `run.sh` for Linux) and a file explorer dialog will open.
 Select the directory where you store the images you want to convert and let the script do it's magic.

 ## Changelog
+- July 31, 2024:
+  - Fixed cache file generation when you don't want to use the cache system while your using the setup file.
+  - Minor code refactoring.
 - July 29, 2024:
   - Search for resources such as LoRAs and Checkpoints recursively as I didn't know you can have subfolders inside the Lora or Stable-Diffusion folders.
   - Error handling for when the config file is failed to get decoded.